 “The Gulf Environmental Benefit Fund is a valuable factor in helping state and federal partners keep Florida pristine.
 I applaud the National Fish and Wildlife Foundation's financial support for conserving sea turtles, shorebirds, marine fisheries, and more.
 Prioritizing the well-being of our natural resources supports Florida's ecosystems, economy, and quality of life.
 Together, we can continue to make positive progress.” — Florida Governor Ron DeSantis

-To date, the number of awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Florida stands at 39, with a total current value of more than $221 million.
-These projects were selected for funding following extensive consultation with the Florida Fish and Wildlife Conservation Commission, the Florida Department of Environmental Protection, the U.S. Fish & Wildlife Service (FWS) and the National Oceanic and Atmospheric Administration (NOAA).
+To date, the number of awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Florida stands at 40, with a total current value of more than $229 million.
+These projects leverage or compliment other conservation investments worth nearly $135 million, creating a total impact of $364 million for the Florida coast.
+These projects were selected for funding following extensive consultation with the Florida Fish and Wildlife Conservation Commission, the Florida Department of Environmental Protection, the U.S. Fish and Wildlife Service (FWS) and the National Oceanic and Atmospheric Administration (NOAA).

 The projects in Florida address high-priority restoration and conservation needs identified through the state's recently completed GEBF Restoration Strategy.
 They represent important efforts to protect and enhance natural and living resources, as well as significant assessment efforts to guide management decisions that will benefit important habitats and species.